BenEarle/SYSC3303-Project/README_IT5.txt

     Server will be sending error code 6 if a file already exists on the server in a WRQ.
   * The client and server each try resend packets up to 3 times if no response is received.
 Quits after the 3rd retransmission
+  * If running on a separate computer, the error simulator runs on the same computer as the server
+  * The timeout when receiving packets is 1s, when the client or server timeout during a transfer they will try resending the packet 3 times.
+  * The Error Simulator will be running on the same computer as the Server.

 ===========================================================================================================
 # Files
 ===========================================================================================================